This is the category nav

 Who is responsible for employee engagement?

-Engagement is a shared responsibility throughout an organization, and it is essential for a successful business.
-While it's not solely the task of any one department or role, there are key players who play pivotal roles in driving employee engagement.
+Engagement is a shared responsibility throughout an organization and essential for a successful business.
+While it’s not solely the task of any one department or role, some key players play pivotal roles in driving employee engagement.

 Understanding the roles of the key players is essential for fostering a workplace culture where employees are motivated, committed, and productive.